 At the time I created this heritage scrapbook, I didn’t have a photo of George Geiszler and Evaline Peak in their youthful years.
 It would have been a nice compliment to Helen and Bob’s engagement photo and Victor and Clementine Zumstein’s wedding photo.
 After I printed the album, I was blessed to receive a photo of George and Evaline in their young adult life.
 Someday I will have to update this page

-Hopefully, the past few weeks of Heritage Scrapbooking Tips have inspired you to include a family tree in your scrapbook.
-And now you can see two examples I have done and why I did them the way I did them.
+Hopefully, our Heritage Scrapbooking Tips have inspired you to include a family tree in your scrapbook.